Financial Aid Overview

-The Yavneh Board of Trustees have approved a plan so that financial aid is awarded on a continuous basis with re-application required when the eldest child is enrolling in kindergarten, fourth and seventh grade.
-This means if you apply for financial aid when your child enters kindergarten, you will receive the same percentage of aid for first, second and third grades.
-When your child enters fourth grade, you will need to submit a new financial aid application and again when your child enters seventh grade.
+The Yavneh Board of Trustees have approved a plan so that financial aid is awarded on a continuous basis with re-application required when the eldest child is enrolling in kindergarten, second, fourth and seventh grade.
+This means if you apply for financial aid when your child enters kindergarten, you will receive the same percentage of aid for first grade.
+When your child enters second grade, you will need to submit a new financial aid application and again when your child enters fourth and seventh grade.

 Currently, over 54% of our families receive some level of financial aid.

 The Financial Aid Process

 Please direct all financial aid-related questions to [email protected].